 To get started, you will need to set up a free consultation with one of our attorneys by either calling our firm at (561) 800-8000 or filling out our online free case evaluation form.

-Florida’s Statute of Limitations says that there is a four-year deadline to file a claim from the date of your crash.
+Florida’s Statute of Limitations says that there is a two-year deadline to file a claim from the date of your crash.
 Don’t let any more time pass you by.
 Call us today.